shahraizali/awesome-django/README.md

 ## Translations
 * [django-rosetta](https://github.com/mbi/django-rosetta/) - Rosetta is a Django application that eases the translation process of your Django projects.

+## Storage
+* [django-storages](https://bitbucket.org/david/django-storages/src/) - django-storages is a collection of custom storage backends for Django.

 ## Other
-* [South](https://bitbucket.org/andrewgodwin/south/src/) - Django application to provide schema and data migrations.
+* [django-activity-stream](https://github.com/justquick/django-activity-stream/) - Generate generic activity streams from the actions on your site.
+Users can follow any actors' activities for personalized streams.
 * [django-allauth](https://github.com/pennersr/django-allauth/) - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 * [django-braces](https://github.com/brack3t/django-braces/) - Reusable, generic mixins for Django.
 * [django-extensions](https://github.com/django-extensions/django-extensions/) - This is a repository for collecting global custom management extensions for the Django Framework.
 * [django-gravatar2](https://github.com/twaddington/django-gravatar/) - Essential Gravatar support for Django.
 Features helper methods, templatetags and a full test suite!
 * [django-markitup](https://bitbucket.org/carljm/django-markitup/src/) - A Django reusable application for end-to-end markup handling.
-* [django-mptt](https://github.com/django-mptt/django-mptt/) - Utilities for implementing a modified pre-order traversal tree in django.
 * [django-smuggler](https://github.com/semente/django-smuggler/) - Django Smuggler is a pluggable application for Django Web Framework that helps you to import/export fixtures via the automatically-generated administration interface.
 * [django-solo](https://github.com/lazybird/django-solo/) - Helps working with singletons - things like global settings that you want to edit from the admin site.
 * [sentry](https://github.com/getsentry/sentry/) - Sentry is a realtime, platform-agnostic error logging and aggregation platform.